 Weather

-Bring sunblock and a sunhat to protect from the strong rays (especially on the coast), and be sure to stay well hydrated.
+Bring sunscreen and a sunhat to protect from the strong rays (especially on the coast), and stay well hydrated.

 Crowds & Costs

-The sunshine is naturally great for lazy beach days, but less so when you’re jostling with huge crowds in the cities.
-Many schools are now vacation and this sends flight prices and room rates soaring (in some cases they are double or even triple what they would be in the low season).
+The sunshine is naturally great for lazy beach days, but less so when jostling with huge crowds in the cities.
+Many schools are now closed, and this sends flight prices and room rates soaring (in some cases, they're double or even triple what they would be in the low season).

-You’ll also have to book well in advance to secure your first choice as the best places are snapped up quickly.
+You'll also have to book well in advance to secure your first choice, as the best places are snapped up quickly.
 Bear in mind that top restaurants and activities may need to be pre-booked, too, as demand rises.
-If you’re heading south, make sure your room comes with aircon.
+If you're heading south, make sure your room comes with air-conditioning.

 Where to Go